 Why I love this French Toast Sticks Recipe

 These Cinnamon Sugar French Toast Sticks are my absolute favorite breakfast treat.
 They taste more like dessert than breakfast.
-Thick slices of Texas toast get dipped in an egg mixture, then are pan fried until crisp and caramelized on the outside.
+Thick slices of Texas toast get dipped in an egg custard mixture, then are pan-fried until crisp and caramelized on the outside.
 The inside stays soft and fluffy and melts in your mouth.
 After cooking they are immediately tossed in cinnamon and sugar while they are still hot.

 These french toast sticks are super easy and come together in minutes.
 They are sweet enough that you don’t need any maple syrup.
 Then again, yes you DO need it!
 It’s so much fun to dunk and dip these french toast sticks.

 Skip the store-bought frozen french toast sticks and give the homemade version a try!

 - Texas toast: I get the best results with Texas toast that is a day old, sliced into thick strips.
 The stale bread helps to soak up all of the egg custard.
 Brioche Bread is also perfect for this recipe!